the-y-company/many/README.md

 them to the `/R` directory whilst tracking of changes in the hidden `.many` file.
-If that process fails you can run `reset` to clear that file.
+If that process fails you can run `reset` to clear that file the subsequent `bundle` run will force copy all files.

-The `srcpkg` can contain multiple nested directories, for an example look at the source code the this package.
+The `srcpkg` can contain multiple nested directories, for an example look at the source code of this package.

 Everything else remains the same, e.g.: use of `inst`, etc.